 The Catholic University of America online Ph.D. in Nursing gives you the clinical research and investigation skills to develop, validate, and refine nursing theory.
 Health care needs researchers to advance the boundaries of nursing science in today’s complex, collaborative, and technology-rich environment.
-Catholic’s online Doctor of Philosophy (Ph.D.) in Nursing was one of the first degrees of its kind offered in the country, and teaches you to create, implement, and evaluate strategies to achieve optimal care for all.
-Graduates will gain the skills necessary to advance the body of nursing knowledge and improve health care as nurse scientists and nurse scholars.
+Catholic’s online Doctor of Philosophy (Ph.D.) in Nursing was one of the first degrees of its kind offered in the country, and teaches you to create, implement, and evaluate strategies to improve health care as a nurse scientist and nurse scholar.